Certification for §179D Tax Deduction

 Third-party certification is required to claim the §179D deduction, and Capital Review Group is a leading third-party certifier.
 Our experience has helped us simplify the certification process and allows us to offer the most competitive fees in this professional specialty.

 Energy efficiency projects can generally deliver a positive return on investment when tax incentives are applied.
-However, capturing all beneficial incentives requires that both engineering and tax strategy are performed in sync.
+However, capturing all beneficial incentives requires that both engineering and tax strategies are performed in sync.
 This is where CRG adds exceptional value for our clients.
 Drawing on our team’s extensive knowledge of engineering and tax law, our §179D certifications provide assurance that your energy efficiency project will yield both maximum technical performance and financial value.

 How to Claim the 179D Deduction